-Still, I understand that once in a while people need a cheap glass dildo or harmless hard plastic vibrator, and I was intrigued by the promise of the Ceramix line: some of the toys in it are hollow (bonus: we know they’re not stuffed with foam!) and can be filled with warm or cool water to adjust sensation.
+Still, I understand that once in a while people need a cheap glass dildo or harmless silicone vibrator, and I was intrigued by the promise of the Ceramix line: some of the toys in it are hollow (bonus: we know they’re not stuffed with foam!) and can be filled with warm or cool water to adjust sensation.

 The cynical side of me said that the hollow “feature” was Pipedream cutting corners and calling it innovation.
 The tiny, almost microscopic angel on my shoulder told me to give Ceramix a chance.